Blixibon/css_weapons_in_hl2/README.md

 * All weapon classnames have "_css" in the middle of them. (e.g. `weapon_css_glock`)
 * Worldmodels bonemerge with their owners by using `ValveBiped.Bip01_R_Hand` instead of `ValveBiped.weapon_bone`, allowing them to be used on HL2 NPCs (and HL2-based playermodels)

+There is a demo map which demonstrates each weapon and shows how they can be equipped on NPCs.

 ---

 ## Code